Fact-checking the conventions: Facts behind claims made about minimum wage, kids in 'cages' at the 2020 DNC

-The AP's fact-checking team will also assess claims made during GOP leaders' speeches at the Republican National Convention next week, and this report may be updated accordingly.
+The AP's fact-checking team will also assess claims made during GOP leaders' speeches at the Republican National Convention this week, and this report may be updated accordingly.

 Cory Booker on minimum wage and poverty